 Driving is no longer just driving; there are more ways now than ever to preoccupy drivers while they’re on the road.
 The problem is, this often leads to distracted driving which needlessly puts others at risk.
-If you or a loved one were injured in a distracted driving accident, you’ll have to prove that person acted negligently.
+If you or a loved one were injured in a distracted driving accident while in Chicago, you’ll have to prove that person acted negligently.

 No one should have to worry that they will be hurt or killed while crossing the street or driving.
 And accident victims shouldn’t have to worry about how they will pay medical bills and other losses.
 The car accident attorneys of Hale & Monico fight to hold distracted drivers liable for the injuries they inflict on others.
 We will investigate what happened in your case and then get to work to demand justice.

 What Is Distracted Driving?

 Studies have shown that the overwhelming majority of automobile accidents are due to some form of distracted driving.
 That’s because there are so many different ways a driver can become distracted.
 Anything that takes the driver’s attention away from safely operating the vehicle can be considered a distraction.
 Some examples are:

 - Listening to the radio or changing stations

 - Putting on makeup or combing your hair